andreipopescu/vinChecker/README.md

 # vinChecker

-**vinChecker** is a command line tool built with node, which helps gather infomation on a romanian reegistered car, based on the registration number or the VIN.
-This is the beta version and you are welcome to fork the reepo and improve or add new features.
+**vinChecker** is a command line tool built with node, designed to gather infomation on a Romanian registered cars, based on their registration number or the VIN.
+This is the beta version and you are welcome to fork the repo and improve or add new features.

 ![Screen Recording 2022-07-25 at 11 23 27](https://user-images.githubusercontent.com/43548656/180732592-e6e99722-43d5-4134-83dc-78f8627deabb.gif)